 Fructus has recently had the privilege to assist Supertwin AB in Tumba (Sweden) to produce the first prototypes of a newly designed "Disaster pump".
-The pump is designed to transport huge amounts of water in a short time (in flood situations and similar disaster situations where water must be evacuated extremely quickly).
-The punp is therefore driven by a petrol engine and a super-efficient aluminum impeller.
+The pump is designed to transport huge amounts of water in a short time (in flood situations and similar disaster situations where water must be evacuated extremely quick).
+The pump is therefore driven by a petrol engine and a super-efficient aluminum impeller.
 The entire pump structure including impeller and casing design is signed Mr Jörgen Bystrom, at Supertwin.

 5axis CNC milling

-Practical tests went very well, or how about the following; The pump is capable of evacuating 50 liters of water per second (that is 3 cubic meters!! (or 792,5 gallons) per minute).
+Practical tests have shown excellent results.
+Here are some fun facts; The pump is capable of evacuating 50 liters of water per second (that is 3 cubic meters!! (or 792,5 gallons) per minute).

 "Yes, at full throttle the thing moves water pretty quick...", says Jörgen with a smile.